coma-toast/gh-runner-docker/README.md

 # gh-runner-docker

 A Docker image for Github Actions Runners

 Have multiple repos and want to use private runners?
-Put all your runners in one docker-compose file.
+Put all your runners in one docker-compose file to spin them all up in one shot.

 Example docker-compose.yml: